Support to Study

 What if I disagree with a decision that I’m not fit to study, or I disagree with the University’s suggestions?

-If you are not happy with the decision, there is a Review and Appeal Panel to review formal decisions.
+Students can appeal any decision made by the Support to Study procedures at stage 1 or 2.
 If this is a process you wish to engage with, contact our advice service for further guidance and information.

 What if I’m unhappy with the level of support I’ve been given?